"A trip into the best of humanity."

 A driver (Barkhad Abdi) takes an older woman back to her nursing home, but they have given up her bed.
 The driver must figure out what to do next.

-Magan’s Fare is the second film in a collection of narrative shorts (see, Involuntary) which explores themes of moral responsibility through the lens of our treatment of older adults, particularly in regards to the egregious, ongoing practice of patient dumping.
+Magan’s Fare explores themes of moral responsibility through the lens of our treatment of older adults, particularly the egregious, ongoing practice of patient dumping.
+The film is a “conversation” about the compartmentalization of our compassion for others and how we distinguish who receives our kindness and who does not.

 CREDITS